List of Frequently Asked SQL Server Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Q #41) List the different normalization forms?

-3NF (Eliminate Columns Not Dependent On Key): If attributes do not contribute to a description of the key, remove them to a separate table.
+- 3NF (Eliminate Columns Not Dependent On Key): If attributes do not contribute to the description of the key, remove them to a separate table.
 All attributes must be directly dependent on the primary key.

 Q #42) What is De-normalization?